thao786/autotest/README.md

 Thao:
-- package ChromePlugin for users to download
+- package ChromePlugin for users to download: create a repository
-- get rid of 404 bootstrap error
 - when 500 happens, email Thao
 - sign in failure should output error
 - if click fails, click with JS